-- a.
-In the Opinions of Borrower's and Operator's Counsel (Form HUD-91275-INST), an attorney signing the Opinion cannot have any identity of interest with any party to the transaction.
+a.
+In the Opinions of Borrower's and Operator's Counsel (Form HUD-9127591725-INST), an attorney signing the Opinion cannot have any identity of interest with any party to the transaction.
 If another member of the firm has an interest in any entity involved in the transaction, such a relationship must be disclosed.
-Additionally, attorneys that represent both the Borrower and the Operator must disclose to both parties the inherent conflicts of interest involved. - b.
-Fees arising from pre-opening management services provided are not included as a mortgageable cost if an identity of interest exists between the Borrower and the service provider (See Production, Chapter 2). - c.
-Any identity of interest between a prospective risk management provider and the Borrower, Lessee or Lender must be disclosed and analyzed (see Asset Management, Chapter 5). - D. Conflict of Interest.
-HUD Regulations for general lender approval (24 CFR §202.5(l) include the following prohibition of conflicts of interest:
+Additionally, attorneys that represent both the Borrower and the Operator must disclose to both parties the inherent conflicts of interest

-Conflict of interest and responsibility.
-A mortgagee (Lender) may not pay anything of value, directly or indirectly, in connection with any insured mortgage transaction or transactions to any person or entity if such person or entity has received any other consideration from the mortgagor, seller, builder, or any other person for services related to such transactions or related to the purchase or sale of the mortgaged property, except that consideration, approved by the Secretary, may be paid for services actually performed.
-The mortgagee shall not pay a referral fee to any person or organization.
-In its analysis of relationships between and among parties to project-related transactions and Lenders, HUD will examine identities of interest, in part, to determine if they result in a conflict of interest.
-When a conflict of interest is determined to exist, certain prohibitions or additional risk mitigation may be required.

-[NOTE: See Introduction and Production Chapter 15, for specific discussions of conflicts of interest involving Lenders and AR financing situations.]
+308 involved.
+HUD further expects that there will be no conflict of interest 309 between the Lender and Borrower's Counsel. b.
+Fees arising from pre-opening management services provided are not included 310 as a mortgageable cost if an identity of interest exists between the Borrower 311 and the service provider (See Production, Chapter 2).
+312 Any identity of interest between a prospective risk management provider and 313 the Borrower, Lessee or Lender must be disclosed and analyzed (see Asset 314 Management, Chapter 5).
+315 316 317 D. Conflict of Interest.
+HUD Regulations for general lender approval (24 CFR §202.5(1) 318 include the following prohibition of conflicts of interest: 319 Conflict of interest and responsibility.
+A mortgagee (Lender) may not pay 320 anything of value, directly or indirectly, in connection with any insured mortgage 321 transaction or transactions to any person or entity if such person or entity has 322 received any other consideration from the mortgagor, seller, builder, or any other 323 person for services related to such transactions or related to the purchase or sale of 324 the mortgaged property, except that consideration, approved by the Secretary, 325 may be paid for services actually performed.
+The mortgagee shall not pay a 326 327 referral fee to any person or organization.
+328 In its analysis of relationships between and among parties to project-related 329 transactions and Lenders, HUD will examine identities of interest, in part, to 330 determine if they result in a conflict of interest.
+When a conflict of interest is 331 determined to exist, certain prohibitions or additional risk mitigation may be required.
+332 333 334 NOTE: See Introduction and Production Chapter 15, for specific discussions of conflicts of interest involving Lenders and ARA/R financing situations.]
+335 336 337 338 339

-E. For publicly-traded lenders (or lenders owned by publicly-traded companies), the Borrower must provide to the Lender and HUD a certification that there is no identity of interest between Borrower (and any affiliates or principals) and the Lender (and any affiliates or principals), For purposes of complying with the IOI requirements of this handbook, publicly-traded Lenders (or lenders owned by publicly-traded companies) may rely on such Borrower certification in determining its satisfaction with said IOI requirements
+E. For publicly-traded lenders (or lenders owned by publicly-traded companies), the Borrower must provide to the Lender and HUD a certification that there is no identity of interest between Borrower (and any affiliates or principals) and the Lender (and any affiliates or principals).
+For purposes of complying with the IOI requirements of this handbook, publicly-traded Lenders (or lenders owned by publicly-traded companies) may rely on such Borrower certification in determining its satisfaction with said IOI requirements